The

 to verify this hypothesis.
 In the following example, the main wing was

 created in the Side view and pulled outwards with the ball tool.
-It

 was found necessary to rotated it through 180 degrees in the side view